This post may contain affiliate links.Please read our disclosure policy.

-Marzipan is a baking ingredient that is often used in Holiday treats but is also popular year round for decorating cakes and making candy.
-This easy step by step recipe shows how easy it is to make it at home with only a few ingredients!
+Marzipan is a baking ingredient that is often used in holiday treats but is also popular year-round for decorating cakes and making candy.
+This easy step-by-step recipe shows how easy it is to make it at home with only a few ingredients!

-This homemade Marzipan Recipe shows how easy it is to make this famous ingredient from scratch!
-Marzipan is one of my favorite sweets, it tastes sweet, but not overly sweet, has a distinctive almond aroma similar to Amaretto and the texture is a bit like cookie dough.
-In Germany, you can buy sweets made from this almond-based confectionary in every grocery store, sometimes shaped into Marzipan Fruits (not my favorite) or little chocolate-covered sweets (my favorite) but there are also many baked goods made with Marzipan which you can get at every good bakery.
+This homemade marzipan recipe shows how easy it is to make this famous ingredient from scratch!
+Marzipan is one of my favorite sweets; it tastes sweet, but not overly sweet, has a distinctive almond aroma similar to Amaretto, and the texture is a bit like cookie dough.
+Growing up in Germany, marzipan was everywhere.
+From Niederegger’s famous chocolate-covered logs at Christmas to the little marzipan potato truffles we made at home (my Opa loved these).

 - A food processor works better for this recipe than a blender because it is easier to get the mixture out